andgineer/garmin-daily/docs/README.md

     garmin-daily --sheet "My Fitness"

-It also can automatically create you gym trainings if you have them on specific days.
+The app can make your gym schedule for you based on your workout days.
-It's easier to correct already created rows then to create them manually from scratch.
+It's easier to edit existing rows than to create new ones from scratch.

 List the week days with gym trainings in the parameters and specify your gym location and usual training duration: